testingmic/smsonlinegh/README.md

 ```

 ### Send Personalized Message
+Use this method to send an sms to multiple contacts all at a go.
+Parse the Name, Contact and Message to send
+in an array and set it as the value before making the request.
 ```php
 $data['recipient'] = [
     ['name' => 'Test User', 'contact' => '0123456789', 'message' => 'There will be service tomorrow evening.'],